OlivierBeq/Papyrus-scripts/README.md

 ## Examples to come

-- Use of custom grouping schemes for training/test set splitting and cross-validation.
+- Use of custom grouping schemes for training/test set splitting and cross-validation
+- Use custom molecular and protein descriptors (either Python function or file on disk)